-It should probably also be mentioned in passing that we have seen that the Ministry of Magic currently owns and operates a small fleet of conventional-appearing automobiles.
+It should probably also be mentioned in passing that we have seen that the Ministry of Magic currently owns and operates at least a small fleet of conventional-appearing automobiles.

 A Floo connection, however, is not always a particularly effective means for the transfer of large items such as bulk supplies or the transportation of large shipments of merchandise in order to stock shops.
 Which observation leads me to assume that the most common such method of goods transport today is probably by rail.

 However, bulk transit by Floo would certainly have been possible in such special cases as in castles, where there are fireplaces large enough to roast whole oxen*.
 But apart from a few early wizarding landowners (on a large scale) most wizards probably did not have such facilities available to them.

 *It should also be noted that the development in Muggle architecture of the domestic fireplace and chimney is a comparatively recent one, generally dating to the 15th century.
 Prior to this period, the heating of large interior spaces such as a Great Hall was accomplished by means of a fire-pit in the middle of the Hall with a smoke hole in the ceiling above.